Teaching situation in a laboratory. Students sit in front of monitors and look at a presentation on the wall.

 Use the Media Lab, ES Lab, Usability Lab, Maker Space and much more.

-If you want to study business IT, you should enjoy logical thinking and be interested in business expiries.
-In addition, the ability to work in a team, communication skills and social competence are required, as projects are almost exclusively developed in a team.
-Good English skills are advantageous for university studies of the specialist literature, which is often in English.
-No previous knowledge of computer science is required.
-All basics are taught in the first semesters.
+If you want to study business informatics, you should enjoy logical thinking and be interested in business processes.
+The ability to work in a team, communication skills and social competence are also required, as projects are almost exclusively developed in a team.
+A good knowledge of English is advantageous for studying the specialised literature, which is often in English.
+No prior knowledge of computer science is required.
+All the basics are taught in the first semesters.

 • You are communicative, preferably also in English